AirShow San Diego

-AirShow San Diego formerly Wings Over Gillespie is primarily an air show usually held the first weekend in June at Gillespie Field in El Cajon, California.
-It is conducted by the San Diego wing (Air Group One) of the Commemorative Air Force.
+AirShow San Diego (formerly Wings over Gillespie) was an air show usually held during the first weekend of June at Gillespie Field in El Cajon, California.
+It was conducted by the San Diego wing (Air Group One) of the Commemorative Air Force.
 It is a regular stop for many "warbirds" that make the airshow circuit each year, including the CAF's B-17 Flying Fortress Sentimental Journey.
 In recent years the air show has shown a larger number of flying demonstrations at what was at one time a mostly static air show.
-The June 2016 event will not be held and will return June 2017.

 Gillespie Field is also the home of the San Diego Air & Space Museum Gillespie Field Annex.
 Housing their restoration department and auxiliary display of their extended collection of military aircraft and Atlas ICBM missile.